kubernetes-sigs/blixt/README.md

 After these goals are achieved, further goals may be decided.

+Given the goals and nature of this project, and the fact that everyone who works on it is a volunteer, we try to optimize for time with a highly iterative development approach.
+This project follows a **"Work -> Right -> Fast"** development mentality, which is to say for any functionality or feature we focus on making sure it **_works_** at a basic level first, then we'll focus on making it **_work right_**, and then once we're happy with the code quality we'll move on to making it **_faster_** and more efficient.
+This project is **currently still very much in the early parts of the work stage and so the code may be a little rough and/or incomplete**.
+We would love to have _you_ join us in iterating on it and helping us build it together!

 > **Note**: [TLSRoute][tlsroute] support may be on the table, but we're looking
 > for someone from the community to champion this.